-Should Columbia County Spend $27,980 on a Public Health Department App?
+Columbia County shouldn't spend $27,980 on a Public Health Department App

-The Columbia County Board of Supervisors is considering approving funds for a Public Health Department mobile app.
+I voted against a resolution for the Columbia County Board of Supervisors to approve funds for a Public Health Department mobile app.
 The app would provide content similar to websites of the Department of Health and the Columbia Greene Addiction Coalition.
 Creating the app would cost $12,995 and maintaining the app would cost $4,995 per year.
 Over three years, the app would cost $27,980.

 Production costs would be covered by a New York State grant.
 Maintenance costs might be covered by additional grant funds.